JanessaTech/BestDex/interviews/[3] How to design a system which can efficiently and accurately index and store data in chain(transactions and events).md

 - **Availability:** The system should have ability to monitor and recover from failures.

 **[Me]** An event in chain from being detected to being saved into database, generally goes through the following process:
-1. **Chain events monitoring**
+1. **Enhanced chain events monitoring**
 2. **Events parsing**
-3. **Chain reorganization detection**
-4. **Data processing**
+3. **Data processing**
-5. **Data persistence**
+4. **Data persistence**
-6. **Data query**
+5. **Data query**

 Therefore, the system can be divdied into 6 modules:
-1. **Chain events monitoring module:**
+1. **Enhanced chain events monitoring module:**
-    It is responsible for monitoring events on chain.
-Send the message to the message queue once a new event is detected.
-    Use block number + transaction index + log index as the cursor and save it to the database periodically for the purpose of recovery and no missing events
+   Besides the existing functionalities, we maintained two data structures used to detect the reorganization:
+    - Chain mapping
+        The mapping between the block height and hash, which is used to check if there are more than 1 blocks at the same height
+    - Confirmed chain
+        A double linked list to stand for the blocks processed.
+The tail of the list is the lastest block We save the two data structures into check points for the recovery

 2. **Events parsing module:**
     Consume and parse the message from the message queue. one consumer for one parition
-3. **Chain reorganization detection module:**
-    Detect the possiblity of the reorganization based on the parsed message.
-This is a centralized coordinator to manage the reorganization process: broadcast reorganization commands -  suspend, roll back and restore, synchronize statuses etc
-4. **Data processing module:**
+3. **Data processing module:**
     Process the parsed message, generate the derivative data by the business requirements
-5. **Data persistence module:**
+4. **Data persistence module:**
-    - Unconfirmed data:
-        For the data which has not reached the expected depth(6 confirm or 12 confirm), mark them as 'unconfirmed'.
-The data includes: orginal event data, parsed data and derivative data.
-The data are stored in database
-    - Confirmed data:
-        There is a separate timed task running periodically to scan unconfirmed data and change 'unconfirmed' to 'confirmed' for those  data which have reached the expected depth
+    After the event parsing and derivative gneration, the results are saved to database.
     For the light query to get the latest data/updates, store them in redis
-6. **An united data query module:**
+5. **An united data query module:**
     Provide an united API interface for all services to index the data on chain

 Back to your requirements: